-The RCA is currently working with partners and stakeholders on a broader rollout of the outpatient/ambulatory minimum data set across the province.
+The RCA is currently working with stakeholders and partners on phase II of the pilot of the Community Rehab Assessment tool and a broader rollout of the outpatient/ambulatory minimum data set across the province.
 A more detailed list of activities for all RCA initiatives can be found here.

 |Proof of Concept Tools and Results|

 |Summary of Provincial Data of the Proof of Concept (March 2017)||

 Provincial overview of the data collected during the outpatient/ambulatory provincial proof of concept

 |Used in proof of concept to measure patient satisfaction with quality of care received.
 Uses 10 questions with a five-point Likert scale.
 Patient demographic questions were included with no patient identifiers.|

 |List of NACRS Clinic Lite data elements specific to outpatient/ambulatory rehab that were included in the provincial proof of concept.|